webplatform/docs/tutorials/learning_why_we_use_css/index.md

 {{See_Also_Section
 |Manual_sections====Challenge===

-In addition to red, CSS allows some other colour names.
-Without looking up a reference, find five more colour names that work in your stylesheet.
+In addition to red, CSS allows some other color names.
+Without looking up a reference, find five more color names that work in your style sheet.
 }}
 {{Topics|CSS}}
 {{External_Attribution